-The administration currently focuses on these initiatives:
+The administration currently prioritizes these initiatives:

-- Prevention of Substance Abuse and Mental Illness: Focuses on high-risk youth, military families, and tribal communities.
+Prevention of Substance Abuse and Mental Illness: Focuses on high-risk youth, military families, and tribal communities.

-- Trauma: Treating and preventing behavioral issues in the juvenile and criminal justice system.
+Trauma: Treating and preventing behavioral issues in the juvenile and criminal justice system.

-- Recovery Support: Rehabilitation of people recovering from mental health and substance abuse disorders.
+Recovery Support: Rehabilitation of people recovering from mental health and substance abuse disorders.

-- Health Care and Systems Integration: Increased access to mental and behavioral health services.
+Health Care and Systems Integration: Increased access to mental and behavioral health services.

-- Health Information Technology: Helps mental health providers obtain and use electronic health records.
+Health Information Technology: Helps mental health providers obtain and use electronic health records.

-- Workforce: Strategies to increase the supply of trained mental and behavioral healthcare professionals to address the country’s mental health needs.
+Workforce: Strategies to increase the supply of trained mental and behavioral healthcare professionals to address the country’s mental health needs.

 SAMHSA makes grants through a request for applications system, giving money to only those organizations whose projects meet the administration's goals for that year.
-Each award has its own page, which clearly breaks down eligibility requirements, deadlines and the number and amount of the available grants.
+Each grant has its own page, which clearly breaks down eligibility requirements, deadlines, and the number and amount of the available grants.
 This information and the links provided on each page make the application process relatively streamlined and clear, removing much of the guesswork from dealing with SAMHSA.

-- Search for staff contact info and bios in PeopleFinder (paid subscribers only.)
+Search for staff contact info and bios in PeopleFinder (paid subscribers only.)